Medieval (film): Reception

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 38% based on 34 reviews, with average rating 5/10.
 The website's consensus reads, "Some solid set pieces aren't enough to compensate for Medievals thin and often incomprehensible plot."
 Metacritic assigned the film a weighted average score of 46 out of 100, based on 13 critics, indicating "mixed or average reviews".
 The film has a score of 58% based on 12 reviews on Czech website Kinobox.cz.

 Box office

 The film opened in the Czech Republic with 114,244 spectators during previews and 104,921 spectators during first weekend.
 It grossed 18,825,068 Kč as a result.
 It is the fourth best opening of the year.

 In the United States the film grossed $821,991 from 1,311 cinemas, finishing 14th.

-Video games

-Director of the film Petr Jákl mentioned on 21 April 2022 that the film will be accompanied by two video game adaptations.
-One would be released for PC and video game consoles while the other one for mobile phones.
-Medieval is an action-adventure game in development by Cypronia while mobile game Medieval AR is in development by More.is.More.
+MEDIEVAL video game

+In addition to the 2022 film, an indie video game titled MEDIEVAL is in development by Slovak studio Cypronia.
+The third-person action-adventure game is inspired by the film's portrayal of the early life of the Bohemian military leader Jan Žižka and is set in the Kingdom of Bohemia in the early 15th century.

+The project entered a crowdfunding campaign in early 2026 to finance features such as a Czech language dubbing, achieving its initial funding goals within hours of launch.
+During the campaign, the developers also released the first official in-game screenshots showcasing environments and character designs.
+The developers have stated that the game will expand on the film's narrative with additional scenes and gameplay content.

+MEDIEVAL is planned for release in late 2026 on PC via Steam, with subsequent launches on PlayStation 5 and Xbox Series.
+Most of the film's cast and contributors are reported to be publicly supportive of the project, and some voice talent associated with the movie may appear in the game's localization.
+The game will also feature in-game performances by Michael Caine.

+Other Related Projects

+A board game titled Medieval: Jan Žižka was released following the film Medieval (2022), based on the movie's setting and characters and allowing players to experience medieval strategy in tabletop form.

+A companion book and an augmented reality app called Jan Zizka kniha were also released, letting users explore the film's story and see scanned key items for interactive content.

+Additionally, a mobile game Medieval AR by More.is.More was announced but remained unfinished and unavailable to most players.